Cuisine of Houston: Chinese American cuisine

+Japanese cuisine

+Some Japanese restaurants in Houston are owned by persons of Japanese backgrounds, although the majority are not.
+There was a restaurant named Tokyo Gardens which stopped operations in 1998; Erica Cheng of the Houston Chronicle wrote that during the period it was active, it "was Houston’s premier Japanese restaurant".
+According to the owner of Nippon, a restaurant in Montrose which opened in 1986, Japanese baseball players who are in the Houston area went to that restaurant.
+Nippon closed in 2024.
+Some Japanese restaurants in Houston were previously owned by persons of Japanese heritage but were later sold to other owners.

 Vegan

-By 2020 Houston had a group of vegan restaurants.
+By 2020, Houston had a group of vegan restaurants.
 According to Emma Balter of the Houston Chronicle most of the vegan restaurants she chronicled, in a list that was "comprehensive, yet not exhaustive", were owned by African-Americans, and races other than non-Hispanic white owned an "overwhelming majority".